Chong-THU/LiuChong/cv.md

 -----

-> Toward a Three-Sectoral Reproduction Model of Fixed Capital Depreciation and Investment-Driven Economic Growth: Theory and Policy Simulations from Chinese Input-Output Data (with Bangxi Li and Jim Huangnan Shen)[link](https://github.com/Chong-THU/LiuChong/blob/master/file/chinchilla_law.pdf)
+> Toward a Three-Sectoral Reproduction Model of Fixed Capital Depreciation and Investment-Driven Economic Growth: Theory and Policy Simulations from Chinese Input-Output Data (with Bangxi Li and Jim Huangnan Shen)

 - Accepted by **ASSA Annual Meeting** 2020 (Oral Presentation)
 - Available at SSRN: https://ssrn.com/abstract=3679853